 Under P2000 and Florida Forever, Florida has protected more than 2.4 million acres of land.
 By borrowing today and using long-term documentary stamp tax revenue to pay future debt obligations, these programs have allowed Floridians to protect the most important, most threatened parcels today while providing that future Floridians share the cost.

 The Nature Conservancy over the years has recommended to the state parcels for protection and scientifically documented the species found there.
 The Conservancy has also worked collaboratively with the state under both programs to acquire hundreds of key parcels, securing options on the land for purchase with state funds.

-Unfortunately the job of acquiring those lands is not done, and the Florida Legislature has held back Florida Forever funding the last two years to only $15 million.
+Unfortunately the job of acquiring those lands is not done, and the Governor and Legislature have significantly reduced the funding for Florida Forever and other Land Protection Programs.

 Hixon and others are hopeful that the legislature will continue to fund Florida Forever.
 We need to tie our “accomplishments” together and connect large areas already protected, he said, avoiding the “island effect” when conservation lands are separated by development that is so harmful to species.

 “The people of Florida and the government deserve huge credit for what’s been done, doing more than even the federal government has done in the same amount of time.
 Now we have a chance to finish out the program,” Hixon said of the need to continue to fund Florida Forever.